Avditrajpoot/PDF-MERGER-AND-SPLITTER/README.md

 - PyPDF2 library for PDF manipulation

 Installation:
-1. Install Python 3.x from https://python.org
-2. Install the PyPDF2 library using pip: pip install PyPDF2
+1. Install the PyPDF2 library using pip: pip install PyPDF2
-3. Place the python script (pdf_tool.py) and your PDF files in the same directory.
+2. Place the python script (pdf_tool.py) and your PDF files in the same directory.

 Usage Instructions:
 1. Run the script from a command prompt or terminal: